M. M. Alex: Culture

 Apart from research and tourism, Alex was a propagator of the Sanskrit language.
 He was the president of Samskrita Bharati, Tamil Nadu (2005–2015).
-The organisation aims to democratize and popularize Sanskrit language by encouraging the use of simple Sanskrit in everyday conversational texts.
+The organisation aims to democratise and popularise Sanskrit language by encouraging the use of simple Sanskrit in everyday conversational texts.
 Alex was also the Head of Sanskrit Academies and Research Institutes for the World Samskrit Book fair.

 Alexonics

 Dr. Alex had invented a unique custom made audio module called 'Alexonics'.
-Each module is produced according to an individuals' astrological profile resulting in a 93,312 file database.
+Each module is produced according to an individual's astrological profile resulting in a 93,312 file database.
 The repeated listening to its vibrations can enhance and regulate the physiological as well as the psychological self.
 He had worked on this project with Late.
 Dr. Solomon Victor, Dr. A.P.J Abdul Kalam, Dr. B.M.
 Hegde and Dr. Sandeep, over a span of 25 years.
 With the ambition to spread world peace, Alex disseminated 'Alexonics' to a few world leaders and world pioneers.
 He was invited to deliver a talk on Alexonics for Ted.x at Delhi in 2010.
 The product will be available to the public soon.